linode/docs/docs/guides/development/python/create-a-python-virtualenv-on-ubuntu-1610/index.md

 ## Before You Begin

-1. This guide will use `sudo` wherever possible.
+1. This guide uses `sudo` wherever possible.
 Complete the sections of our [Securing Your Server](/docs/security/securing-your-server) to create a standard user account, harden SSH access and remove unnecessary network services.

 2. Update your system: